Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ireless} communication is prone to eavesdropping, and hence, cryptographic techniques are utilized to achieve secure wireless communication.
-However, in many situations, it is required that the entire communication session remains undetectable to protect the privacy of the legitimate parties.
-This is fundamentally different from information secrecy (IS) that brings into action a set of new challenges that need to addressed at the physical layer.
-Existing techniques such as Steganography, which hides information in non-secret files, and tools such as Tor, which provides anonymity for the Internet users, are deployed in the application layer.
+However, in many situations, it is required that the entire communication session remains undetectable to protect the privacy of legitimate parties.
+This is fundamentally different from information secrecy (IS) that brings into action a set of new challenges that need to be addressed at the physical layer.
+Existing techniques such as Steganography, which hides information in non-secret files, and tools such as Tor, which provides anonymity for Internet users, are deployed in the application layer.

 Recently, there has been a growing interest in low probability of detection (LPD) communication, referred to as covert communication.
 In a covert communication scenario, a legitimate transmitter, Alice, aims to send a message to a legitimate receiver, Bob, while an illegitimate receiver, Willie, tries to detect the existence of the ongoing communication.
-While Willie eavesdrops the channel, Alice's objective is to reliably communicate the message to Bob and at the same time guarantee that Willie’s optimal detector is as inefficient as random guessing.
-Hero had earlier considered a version of covert communication problem over MIMO channels in \cite{hero2003secure}, where the constraint for LPD is different from the typical LPD constraint of probability of detection error being close to 1.
+While Willie eavesdrops on the channel, Alice's objective is to reliably communicate the message to Bob and at the same time guarantee that Willie’s optimal detector is as inefficient as random guessing.
+One of the challenging exercises in secure communication is the reliable exchange of bits between two parties, while remaining covert.
+This problem has many unique challenges and received significant interest lately.
+One of the main findings is that the square root of the blocklength is an asymptotically-tight upper bound on the information bits that can be transmitted covertly over additive white Gaussian noise (AWGN) channels.
+Thus, the covert capacity is zero.